The probability of generating finite and profinite groups: Groups with prescribed chief tail

 We now turn to the proof of the main theorem of the paper.
 Let us fix some notation for this section.
-Let $G$ be a finite uniserial group with chief series
+Let $G$ be a finite group with a prescribed chief tail $\T = (N_0, \dots, N_\ell)$.
+Write